saraluk/RESTful-api-docker/README.md

 ## Run docker container

-    port 8088 is given in Dockerfile, so map port 8088 with any available port on your machine
+    //port 8088 is given in Dockerfile, so map port 8088 with any available port on your machine

     docker run -p <available-port-on-local-machine>:8088 <imagename>